Breakthrough technology development to decarbonize steelmaking processes

 Integrated CO2 ship transportation (NEDO–commissioned project)

-Jointly with Japan CCS Co., Ltd. Engineering Advancement Association of Japan, and ITOCHU Corporation, we have commenced the R&D and demonstration project related to the integrated CO2 ship transportation.
+Jointly with Japan CCS Co., Engineering Advancement Association of Japan, and ITOCHU Corporation, and Nippon Gas Line, we have commenced the R&D and demonstration project related to a CO2 transport vessel.

 Storage